Site icon Retail & Restaurant Facility Business

 Not every building needs bollards — some are much more likely than others to suffer these collisions.
 A building set in a fork in the road should consider some kind of protection, particularly if automobiles pass at more than 20 mph.
 In addition, many storefronts on busy main streets have cars parked perpendicularly or at an angle facing towards stores.
 Accidents in these places happen when a driver accidentally accelerates while parking, runs over the curb and hits the building.
 It would probably cost about $1,400 to install a 10-foot line of steel bollards drilled into the pavement — often enough to stop a car just beginning to accelerate.

 A good rule of thumb is that if headlights shine into the windows of your building from less than 20 feet away, consider installing bollards.
-Restaurants and cafés with sidewalk seating or seating set in the roadway should also consider protective barriers, says Mike Garcia, regional service manager at Colt.
+Restaurants and cafés with sidewalk seating or seating set in the roadway should also consider protective barriers, says Michael Garcia, regional service manager at Colt.

 Owners or managers of buildings near fast-moving traffic might consider something more substantial.
 The cost to install a 10-foot line of concrete bollards reinforced with steel would start around $3,000.